 Here’s some simple course math you can use to gauge how much you could potentially make on the live launch of an online course (or any product you are launching), in relation to the size of your mailing list.
 Follow this simple formula:

 Size of Mailing List x $ of Program x .03 (3% conversion rate) = Launch $

 Kayla has a mailing list of 1000 subscribers.
 Her online course is priced at $297.
 On average, she should be able to convert at least 3% of her list (granted they are a targeted and engaged list) during her product launch.

 1000 (subscribers) x $297 (price of product) x .03 (3%) = $8,910

 When I learned this formula, I had already been running my online courses for a few years.
 I went back through my launch numbers and applied the formula to see how accurate it is, and to my delight, it’s spot-on, give or take a few percentage points.
 Some products convert better than others, so 3% is a good average, and for me, that’s low-balling it.
 Now I know I can use this formula each time I price out a new product to get an idea of how much I will bring in during its launch based on the size of my mailing list.

 What if you don’t have a mailing list?
 When it’s done right, your list will naturally grow during your course launch because you will offer free content in the form of blog articles, free trainings, cheat sheets, reports, etc.

 Ready to Learn More?

-I'd like to invite you to join my upcoming program Online Courses Made Easy starting Monday, June 18th.
+I'd like to invite you to join my online program: Online Courses Made Easy.